mpacki59/mpacki59.github.io/Readme.md

 ### I enjoy building and programming robots.

   Coding is a passion, and I've done quite a bit of it- from web design interning, to human-computer interaction mentored research.
+And of course, robots.

   ![Alt text](/IMG_2056.png)